aws-samples/amazon-neptune-samples/examples/gremlin/collaborative-filtering/README.md

     }'
 ```

-**Tip** Alternatively, you could load all of the files by loading the entire directory
+**Tip.** Alternatively, you could load all of the files by loading the entire directory
 ```
 curl -X POST \
     -H 'Content-Type: application/json' \